Do I have to register my alarm system?

 - You must be a Cabarrus or Rowan County resident.
 The only exception to the outside residency requirement will be for those individuals who will be employed by a business or attending school within Cabarrus or Rowan County.

 - A picture proof of identification and residency is required at the time of processing.
-This can be established with a valid driver’s license, military ID card, or other form of verifiable picture identification.
+This can be established with a valid North Carolina driver’s license / ID showing your correct address.

 - For outside residences, proof of employment or school attendance within Cabarrus or Rowan County must be presented.